predictry/tapirus/README.md

 ##Deployment

+**Production/Server**

-To run the application, you can a peek at the sample [supervisor](conf/supervisor-app.conf) configuration file.
+To run the application, you can use the scripts [build.sh](scripts/build.sh) and [run.sh](scripts/run.sh); they build and run a docker container for the application, respectively.
+Getting a peek at the sample [supervisor](conf/supervisor-app.conf) configuration file you can see which services are required to run the application.

 It runs uWSGI, Redis server, RQ workers, Luigi server, Nginx, and application specific services.
 All of these dependencies are downloaded and setup in the Dockerfile.
 Though you need to have your configuration files on the project's